jo67893WHU/NYC-travel-resilience-to-flooding-/README.md

 # NYC-travel-resilience-to-flooding-
-studying urban resilience to extreme rainfall with mobility data from multiple transportation modes
+Enhancing urban resilience to extreme weather: roles of transition paths of residents among multiple transportation modes

+The multiple transportation data used are all open access.
+Specifically, the taxi data and FHV data used are openly available in NYC Taxi & Limousine Commission at https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page,